-South Africa, Namibia, Botswana, Zimbabwe, Mozambique, Tanzania, Kenya, Ethiopia, Sudan & Egypt: Africa is a continent of dreams, the stuff legends are made from and riding this incredibly diverse, sometimes challenging continent is what life changing experiences are all about.
-If incredible wildlife encounters, world beating antiquities, ever changing landscapes and an utterly fascinating diversity of peoples, all experienced through a motorbike tour is your thing, then Africa is your continent.
+South Africa, Namibia, Botswana, Zimbabwe, Zambia, Tanzania, Kenya, Ethiopia, Sudan & Egypt: Africa is a continent of dreams, the stuff legends are made from and riding this incredibly diverse, sometimes challenging continent is what life changing experiences are all about.
+If incredible wildlife encounters, world-beating antiquities, ever-changing landscapes and utterly fascinating diversity of peoples, all experienced through a motorbike tour is your thing, then Africa is your continent.

 - Airport Transfers

 - Motorcycle rental as per your selection

 - All Shipping included

 - Incomparable list of sights and inclusions (see client info kit for the full list)

 - Support vehicle with passenger carrying ability

 - Dinners as per itinerary